roseengineering/rfnanocli/README.md

 In addition the utility provides its own error correction.
 It does not use the onboard calibrations features of either nano.
-You must calibrate your nano separately using this utility.
+You must calibrate your nano separately to use this utility.
 The calibration data is stored in a npz file on your computer.

 In order to perform a measure sweep on the original nano, the